 Siara Tirado would walk to within 50 yards of the building every single day, and no further.
 She wanted to look inside, but instead would pretend to read on a bench or duck into a neighboring building to eat lunch.
 She’d stay close enough to Pride Commons to glance at the big windows, the beautiful rainbows and the door.
-For the first two months of Tirado’s freshman year, she’d walk, sit, pretend, and wait.
-Hoping for a moment when no one else was in sight, which she began to realize would be an endless exercise on a campus of 70,000 students.
+For the first two months of Tirado’s freshman year, she’d walk, sit, pretend and wait.
+Hoping for a moment when no one else was in sight, which she began to realize would be an endless exercise on a campus of more than 68,000 students.

 “I remember thinking, ‘What if someone sees me when I walk inside?
 Am I ready for this?’” says Tirado, who is now in her senior year.
 “But I also knew that I couldn’t linger in darkness forever.”

 Finally, she worked up the nerve to hustle over to the door and enter Pride Commons, which is a LGBTQ+ friendly gathering space located in Ferrell Commons on UCF’s main campus.
 She saw students doing homework on couches.
 The big windows she’d seen from the outside were casting bright light inside.
 One student looked up at Tirado and said, “I like your skirt.”

 “I heard that and thought, ‘What did I fear all this time?’ ” Tirado says.

 In the weeks that followed, Tirado would be elected to UCF’s Lavender Council, the student advisory board that interacts with faculty, staff and LGBTQ+ Student Support Services.
 She’d help connect students to Zebra Coalition, which is a local nonprofit that provides shelter and mental health resources, and to Knights Pantry, which provides food for UCF students who are struggling financially — with drop-offs at Pride Commons.